DOI-USGS/fort-pymdwizard/README.md

-* Auto-population of challenging metadata sections such as the spatial reference, spatial organization, and entity and attributes, based on information contained in the data (CSV, Excel, Shapefiles, etc.)
+* Auto-population of challenging metadata sections such as the spatial reference, spatial organization, and entity and attributes, based on information contained in the data (CSV, Excel, Shapefiles, etc.)<br>

  ![Alt text](./docs/img/EA_screenshot.png?raw=true "Screen shot")

-* Auto-population of contact information for USGS affiliates, taxonomic information from ITIS, or keywords from USGS controlled vocabularies.
+* Auto-population of contact information for USGS affiliates, taxonomic information from ITIS, or keywords from USGS controlled vocabularies.<br>

  ![Alt text](docs/img/keywords_screenshot.png?raw=true "Screen shot")
-* Built-in FGDC validator that highlights any missing or error elements directly on the GUI and in a printable report suitable for metadata review.
+* Built-in FGDC validator that highlights any missing or error elements directly on the GUI and in a printable report suitable for metadata review.<br>

  ![Alt text](docs/img/error_screenshot.png?raw=true "Screen shot")

 * Copy/Paste or Drag-and-Drop of entire sections, subsections, or individual content between different records or other tools including XML-Notepad and text editors.
 * Built-in help documentation that guides users through common and detailed questions about metadata.